Next: , Previous: , Up: Prime [Contents][Index]

 1.3 Why should I use it?

-If you like using the console (like most GNU/Linux vintage users do), and you came from DOS land, having a nice and easy way to run through your directory trees and moving files around will be an important asset in your toolset, plus you will easily dive into the GNU system key bindings.
+If you like using the console (like most GNU/Linux vintage users do), and you come from a DOS background, having a nice and easy way to run through your directory trees and moving files around will be an important asset in your toolset, plus you will easily dive into the GNU system key bindings.

 1.4 What do I need?

-The program can be invoked from the GNU/Linux console or under X from an xterm.
+The program can be invoked from the GNU/Linux console or under GUI from a terminal.

 1.5 How to use it?

-If you want to reset the configuration file to it’s default values, invoke prime as
+If you want to reset the configuration file to it’s default values, invoke prime with one of the following options:

-You can export the directory tree of a given directory to a given file without starting prime by typing:
+You can export the directory tree of a given directory to a given file without starting prime’s main interface by typing:

 Note you will only type '-e' or '--export', not both.

-Prime starts with the directory tree of the current working directory.
+Prime loads the directory tree of the current working directory by default.
 To open prime with the directory tree of another location, type:

-Where dirname is the path name which is to be loaded into prime on program start.
+Where dirname is the path name which is to be loaded to prime on program startup.

 Currently there is partial wildcard support.
 That means for example that you can specify ’~’ to indicate your home directory, and you can use ’*’ inside the program (in the ’Find’ dialog box) but no further wildcards (like ’?’) are supported at that time.
 For example, entering: